Anita McNaught: Career

 After leaving BBC World, she continued to work on a freelance basis for other BBC departments.

 Throughout the years 1997–2006, she continued to report occasionally for both NZ's TV3 and TVNZ.
 She covered the death of Princess Diana for TV3, and for TVNZ the death of the Pope from Poland, the death and funeral of Yasser Arafat from Ramallah and the 2006 Israel-Lebanon war.

 McNaught anchored the BBC's rolling coverage from the studio of the entry of UN forces into Kosovo and - in 2003 - US forces into Iraq.

 In 2006 she made a decisive move away from the UK, working first with CNN in Bangladesh and Lebanon, then for two years (2007-2008) with Fox News in Iraq.
 She has worked in Gaza on two occasions, in 2006 and 2007.

 She joined Al Jazeera English in 2009, first as a freelance reporter, then from 2010 as a staff correspondent based out of Istanbul, Turkey.
 Her work for AJE has taken her to back to Iraq, Iraqi Kurdistan and Bangladesh, and to Lebanon, Pakistan, Syria, Sudan, Hungary, and as well as all over Turkey.
 In 2011 she spent months reporting from Libya on the uprising against Col Gaddafi, and in 2012 she filed many reports from inside Syria.
 In 2013 she has reported from Egypt, Japan and the Syria-Turkey border.
 Her last reports for AJE were from South Sudan in June and July 2014.

-She contributed to the NZ satirical media show Eating Media Lunch, and was a founding board member of NZ WIFT - Women in Film and Television - in New Zealand.
+She contributed to the NZ satirical media show Eating Media Lunch, and was a founding board member of Women in Film and Television (WIFTNZ) in New Zealand.

 Personal life

-Born in London, Anita moved to New Zealand at the age of 20.
+Born in London, McNaught moved to New Zealand at the age of 20.
 She worked there for 12 years, before returning to the United Kingdom in 1997.
-She now has United Kingdom and New Zealand dual-nationality.
+She now has dual British and New Zealand citizenship.

-Anita was married to Olaf Wiig, a cameraman for Fox News, but divorced and has been single since 2009.
+Anita was married to Olaf Wiig, a cameraman for Fox News but divorced.
+In 2008 she married Adnan Siddiqi.

 On 14 August 2006 Wiig was taken hostage in the Gaza Strip along with colleague Steve Centanni.
 Wiig and Centanni were released after 13 days in captivity, on 27 August 2006, having appeared in a videotape saying - at gunpoint - that they had "embraced Islam with the Islamic prophet Muhammad as their leader".
 Upon release, Olaf and Steve were reunited with family and friends.
 Wiig and McNaught were then taken to New York City in Rupert Murdoch's (owner of News Corp, Fox's parent company) private jet and reunited with Wiig's New Zealand family members who had flown to New York.